invra/invra/README.md

 # Welcome to My Profile

-Hi there! 👋 I'm Michael, a Basement dweller from Morewell, Victoria.
+Hi there! 👋 I'm Michael, a Basement dweller from Parramatta, Sydney.
 I have an extensive passion for computers, and Network Engineering.
-I am always learning new languages, frameworks, or tools.
+I am always learning new frameworks, or tools.
 When I'm not inside of my cave rotting away trying to get code to work, I might be rotting away listening to music.
-If you couldn't tell, I think my favourite artist is Status Quo.
+I like listening to Loopstation beats, mostly from BizKit, Rythmind, BreZ, and Frosty.

 Feel free to explore my [website](https://invra.net) for more about my projects and interests.